gomashiox/mercari_38/README.md

 ### Association
 - belongs_to :user
-- has_many : likes
+- has_many : likes, dependent: :destroy
-- has_many : images
+- has_many : images, dependent: :destroy
 - belongs_to : category_s
 - belongs_to : category_m
 - belongs_to : category_l